The State of the Biotechnology Industry Today

 Biotechnology is a modern word that describes a very old science.
 For example, bio-enzymes have always been essential in the production of cheese.
 The modern difference is that much of the world’s cheese production today utilizes a bio-engineered version of an enzyme called microbial chymosin.
 This chymosin is made by cloning natural genes into useful bacteria.
 Another example: For thousands of years, mankind has used naturally-occurring microbes to convert fruit juices into wine.

-Genetically-engineered drugs, or “biotech” drugs, represent an estimated 10% of the total global prescription drugs market, and about 20% of the U.S. prescription market.
-The U.S. Centers for Medicare & Medicaid Services (CMS) forecast called for prescription drug purchases in the U.S. to total about $283.7 billion during 2013, representing about $900 per capita.
-That projected total is up from $200 billion in 2005 and a mere $40 billion in 1990.
+Analysts at global accounting firm Ernst & Young estimate global biotech industry revenues for publicly-held companies at $98.8 billion for 2013, including U.S.-based companies at $71.9 billion for the year.
+Genetically-engineered drugs, or “biotech” drugs, represent an estimated 10% of the total global prescription drugs market.
+The U.S. Centers for Medicare & Medicaid Services (CMS) forecast called for prescription drug purchases in the U.S. to total about $275.9 billion during 2014, representing about $900 per capita.
+That projected total is up from only $200 billion in 2005 and a mere $40 billion in 1990.

-These NMEs and biologics are novel new active substances that are categorized differently from “NDAs” or New Drug Applications.
+These NMEs are novel, new active substances that are categorized differently from “NDAs” or New Drug Applications.
 NDAs may seek approval for drugs based on combinations of substances that have been approved in the past.
 Also, a large number of generic drug applications are being approved each year.
 That is, an application to manufacture a drug that was created as a brand name at another firm, and has now lost its patent so that competing firms may seek FDA approval to manufacture it.

 New Drug Application Categories